 Handy Map of the Tulum Ruins

-The second simple map above helps put the names to the temples you see.
+The second simple map above helps put the names of the temples you see.

 Further left of that is the Casa Cenote, a temple housing an underground cenote that once served as the city’s main water source.
 It was also probably used for religious sacrifices!